 Pour your colored glaze into your bottles.
 Put the caps on so your glaze doesn’t dry out.

 Let’s start off with some simple designs.

-Grab a cookie.
-With your bottle, begin to outline your cookie.
-Be careful not to touch the tip of the bottle onto your cookie.
+Grab a sugar cookie to glaze.
+With your bottle, begin to outline your sugar cookie.
+Be careful not to touch the tip of the bottle onto your sugar cookie.
 It will create clogging on the tip of your bottle.
-After you have outlined your cookie, fill in with glaze.
+After you have outlined your sugar cookie, fill in with glaze.

 Do not add too much glaze, that it will run off the sides.
 I do not wait to fill (the professional term is called flooding) after the outline.

 Using a toothpick or decorating “stick”, spread the glaze around to fill in the holes.

 Immediately add your sanding sugar.
 The glaze is very forgiving.
 Pour on the sugar liberally and gently tap off the excess.